-The PhD in chemistry degree program is designed to produce graduates with a focus on innovation and problem solving in research areas such as organic and inorganic materials, nanotechnology, biotechnology and polymer chemistry.
-Graduates, with their broad course background, research skills and practical attitudes should find ready employment in industry or academic positions.
-A spectrum of courses provides students with a broad knowledge of chemistry.
+The PhD in Chemistry degree program is designed to produce graduates with a focus on innovation and problem solving in interdisciplinary cutting edge research areas such as organic and inorganic materials, nanotechnology, biotechnology and polymer chemistry.
+These graduates, with their broad course background, research skills and practical attitudes should find ready employment in industry or academic positions.
+A spectrum of courses provides the student with a broad knowledge of chemistry.

 Catalog page: PhD